Portal:Food

 Cooking, also known as cookery, is the art, science and craft of using heat to make food more palatable, digestible, nutritious, or safe.
 Cooking techniques and ingredients vary widely, from grilling food over an open fire, to using electric stoves, to baking in various types of ovens, to boiling and blanching in water, reflecting local conditions, techniques and traditions.
 Cooking is an aspect of all human societies and a cultural universal.

 Preparing food with heat or fire is an activity unique to humans.
-Archeological evidence of cooking fires from at least 300,000 years ago exists, but some estimate that humans started cooking up to 2 million years ago.
+Archaeological evidence of cooking fires dates to at least 300,000 years ago, but some estimate that humans started cooking as early as 2 million years ago.

 This is a Good article, an article that meets a core set of high editorial standards.